jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 You may need to learn other ways of specifying aggregation to read other people's code such as in the built-in DailySMA.

-- RULES
+### RULES

-- 1. The secondary aggregation period cannot be less than the primary aggregation period defined by chart
+1. The secondary aggregation period cannot be less than the primary aggregation period defined by chart settings.

-- settings.
 This is a hard-fast rule that often comes into play.

-- 2. Two different secondary aggregation periods cannot be used within a single variable.
-You can define each

-- separately and then use the two definitions in a single statement.
+2. Two different secondary aggregation periods cannot be used within a single variable.
+You can define each separately and then use the two definitions in a single statement.

-- It has been observed that using more than one secondary aggregation may affect the proper plotting.
-Using 'Expansion
+It has been observed that using more than one secondary aggregation may affect the proper plotting.
+Using 'Expansion Area: ?

-- Area: ?
 Bars to the right' in chart settings may have an improvement.

-- There is a complete tutorial named Aggregation Tutorial,PDF available at http://mytrade.com/StanL
+There is a complete tutorial named Aggregation Tutorial,PDF available at http://mytrade.com/StanL

 <a name="EXPLANATION_OF_EQUAL_EQUALS_AND_NOT"> </a>
 ## EXPLANATION OF '=' , '==' AND '!'

 [Return to TOC](#toc)

-- The difference between = and ==
+__The difference between = and ==__

-- A single "=" is the assignment operator.
-The statement "input Show_ChartPeriod = yes;" reads: assign (or set) the

-- memory location labeled 'Show_ChartPeriod' to yes (boolean TRUE);
+A single "=" is the assignment operator.
+The statement "input Show_ChartPeriod = yes;" reads: assign (or set) the memory location labeled 'Show_ChartPeriod' to yes (boolean TRUE);

-- The double "==" is the logical equality operator.
-The statement "if AggPeriod == AggregationPeriod.DAY then ... else...;"

-- reads: if the variable AggPeriod equals (is the same as) AggregationPeriod.DAY then do something else (otherwise) if it's

-- not, then do some other thing.
+The double "==" is the logical equality operator.
+The statement "if AggPeriod == AggregationPeriod.DAY then ... else...;" reads: if the variable AggPeriod equals (is the same as) AggregationPeriod.DAY then do something else (otherwise) if it's not, then do some other thing.
 When evaluating equality in an 'if' statement, two equal signs must be used ('==').

-- The ! bang exclamation mark
+__The ! bang exclamation mark__

-- Not related to the above = and == is the "bang" (exclamation mark).
-As an example, use isnan() which returns true if the

-- specified parameter is not a number, returns false otherwise.
-The ! ( exclamation mark called "bang" ) is a logical NOT

-- operator.
-So if 'isnan(close)' is true i.e. since/when close is not a number then 'isnan(close)' reads as true.
-Using the

-- "bang" and close remains not being a number, then '!isnan(close)' reads as " NOT close is not a number" or  NOT true =

-- false when close is not a number (<=0).
+Not related to the above = and == is the "bang" (exclamation mark).
+As an example, use isnan() which returns `true` if the specified parameter is __not a number__, returns `false` otherwise.
+The ! ( exclamation mark called "bang" ) is a logical NOT perator.
+So if `'isnan(close)'` is true i.e. since/when close is not a number then `'isnan(close)'` reads as true.
+Using the "bang" and close remains not being a number, then `'!isnan(close)'` reads as " NOT close is not a number" or  NOT true = false when close is not a number (<=0).

 <a name="REFERENCING_OTHER_STUDIES"> </a>
 ## REFERENCING OTHER STUDIES

 [Return to TOC](#toc)

 This subject is about including existing studies in your code 'by reference' in lieu of duplicating its actual code.
-The syntax for this procedure is: reference <StudyName>(parameter1=value1,.., parameterN=valueN).<PlotName>
+The syntax for this procedure is: `reference <StudyName>(parameter1=value1,.., parameterN=valueN).<PlotName>`

 A simple example is: `plot MyMACD = reference MACDHistogram;`

 Occasionally a study and a function may have the same name e.g. vwap and moneyflow.
 In that case:

-- Call the vwap function like ....plot MyVWAP1 = vwap;
+- Call the vwap function like ....`plot MyVWAP1 = vwap;`

--  Reference the vwap study like ....plot MyVWAP1 = reference VWAP;
+- Reference the vwap study like ....`plot MyVWAP1 = reference VWAP;`
 - The use of the word 'reference' is optional but, if 'reference' is omitted, the () must always follow the study's name.
 Example: `plot MyVWAP1 = VWAP();`

 In studies, you may reference built-in studies but not user-defined studies in  (currently).
 However, user-defined studies may be referenced in scans.

 In the following, the 'StochasticSlow' study will be used as an example for explanation.

-Specifying plots
+### Specifying plots

 Studies may have a single plot or multiple plots: ' StochasticSlow' has four plots named SlowK, SlowD, OverBought and OverSold.
-Referencing the SlowD plot would be via  StochasticSlow().SlowD Just using StochasticSlow() would plot the SlowK because SlowK is the first plot in the actual code and is the default.
+Referencing the SlowD plot would be via  `StochasticSlow().SlowD` Just using `StochasticSlow()` would plot the SlowK because SlowK is the first plot in the actual code and is the default.
 Since no parameters are specified, the default parameters specified in the actual code are automatically used.
 Using parameters is explained below.

-Specifying parameters
+### Specifying parameters

 If you look at the actual code of StochasticSlow study you'll see that it has a series of "input" variables.
-Those are the default parameters and cannot be changed because they are in a pre-defined study which is not editable.
+Those are the default parameters and cannot be changed because they are in a pre-defined study which is __not editable__.
 There are three ways to specify parameters: (1) Full form; (2) Compact form; and (3) A combo of (1) and (2).
 Specifying no parameters will use all the default values.
 The parameter list is in a fixed order of inputs from left to right i.e. each parameter/input has a fixed location in the list.

-Full form
+### Full form

 The full form specifies the input variable name with its intended value.
 An example is: